Chart Color Schemes

 Rokeby is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Rokeby, as evaluated at the latest Census held on 28 August 2016, comprised 94.8% houses and 5.2% other dwellings.
-In comparison, Hobart metro had 93.4% houses and 6.6% other dwellings.
-Home ownership in Rokeby was 19.2%, with mortgaged dwellings at 40.0% and rented dwellings at 40.8%.
-The median monthly mortgage repayment in the area, as of June 2021, was $1,387, lower than Hobart metro's $1,538.
-The median weekly rent figure for Rokeby, also as of June 2021, was $325, compared to Hobart metro's $350.
+In Rokeby, as per the latest Census evaluation, 94.8% of dwellings were houses, with the remaining 5.2% being semi-detached, apartments, or other types.
+This is compared to Hobart metro's 93.4% houses and 6.6% other dwellings.
+Home ownership in Rokeby was at 19.2%, while 40.0% of dwellings were mortgaged and 40.8% rented.
+The median monthly mortgage repayment was $1,387, lower than Hobart metro's $1,538.
+The median weekly rent in Rokeby was $325, compared to Hobart metro's $350.
 Nationally, Rokeby's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing